 During ovulation, the primary follicle forms the secondary follicle and subsequently the mature vesicular follicle.

 Cumulus oophorus refers to an appearance in the ovary in which multiple granulosa cells enlarge around a developing oocyte.
-These support cells ("cumulus cells") serve multiple functions in the maturation of the oocyte They may occasionally be seen during a pelvic ultrasound, and shou...
+These support cells ("cumulus cells") serve multiple functions in the maturation of the oocyte.
+They may occasionally be seen during a pelvic ultrasound, and should not be ...

 Cystic adenomyosis is a rare variant of adenomyosis and is believed to the result of repeated focal haemorrhages resulting in cystic spaces filled with altered blood products.